arussellk/gsoc-2018-proposal-nvim-external-ui/src/01-title.md

 allow future development on VSCodeVim to focus on tuning performance and improving user experience.
 Using `nvim` will also give VSCodeVim support for existing `.vimrc` files and many native Vim plugins.
-In short, using `nvim` in VS Code will combine the power of Vim and the convenience of VS Code to make the everyday lives of developers better.
+In short, using `nvim` in VSCodeVim will combine the power of Vim and the convenience of VS Code to improve the everyday lives of developers.